Being a Better Ally

 Being an ally is an antidote to isolation for those targeted by oppression and those in the targeting role--it empowers everyone involved.
 Our communities need the voices, opinions, and help of people from many different groups.

-What is an Ally?
-An ally actively supports, advocates for, and stands with, individuals and communities facing marginalization, discrimination, or injustice.
+An ally actively supports, advocates for, and stands with individuals and communities facing marginalization, discrimination, or injustice.

 True allyship involves ongoing learning, listening, and taking meaningful action, recognizing that individuals hold multiple intersecting identities (race, gender, sexuality, class, ability, religion, etc.) that shape their experiences.

-No. 2 - Educate Yourself Continuously: Seek out diverse sources of knowledge, including books, podcasts, documentaries, academic research, and first-person accounts created by members of marginalized communities, especially LGBTQ+ individuals.
-Learn about the history of LGBTQ+ rights and the ongoing struggles for equality.
-Understand the specific challenges faced by different segments of the LGBTQ+ community (e.g., trans individuals, LGBTQ+ people of color).
+No. 2 - Educate Yourself Continuously: Seek out diverse sources of knowledge, including books, podcasts, documentaries, academic research, and first-person accounts created by members of marginalized communities, especially 2SLGBTQIA+ individuals.
+Learn about the history of 2SLGBTQIA+ rights and the ongoing struggles for equality.
+Understand the specific challenges faced by different segments of the 2SLGBTQIA+ community (e.g., trans individuals, 2SLGBTQIA+ people of color).

-No. 3 - Examine Your Privilege: Reflect on the unearned advantages you may hold, and how these intersect with the experiences of LGBTQ+ individuals.
+No. 3 - Examine Your Privilege: Reflect on the unearned advantages you may hold, and how these intersect with the experiences of 2SLGBTQIA+ individuals.
 For example, if you are cisgender and heterosexual, how does that shape your access to resources and acceptance in society?
 Use this awareness to challenge your own biases and advocate for more inclusive systems.

-No. 5 - Take Meaningful Action: Support LGBTQ+ organizations, advocate for inclusive policies (e.g., marriage equality, anti-discrimination laws), and challenge discriminatory practices in your own community.
+No. 5 - Take Meaningful Action: Support 2SLGBTQIA+ organizations, advocate for inclusive policies (e.g., marriage equality, anti-discrimination laws), and challenge discriminatory practices in your own community.
 Recognize that allyship requires ongoing effort and a commitment to dismantling systemic inequalities.

 No. 6 - Intervene Against Harm: Develop the skills and courage to safely interrupt harmful behaviors, including microaggressions, homophobia, and transphobia.
-Learn about bystander intervention techniques and how to support LGBTQ+ individuals who are targeted by hate or discrimination.
+Learn about bystander intervention techniques and how to support 2SLGBTQIA+ individuals who are targeted by hate or discrimination.

-No. 9 - Accept Feedback With Gratitude: Be open to feedback from LGBTQ+ individuals about your language, actions, or assumptions.
+No. 9 - Accept Feedback With Gratitude: Be open to feedback from 2SLGBTQIA+ individuals about your language, actions, or assumptions.
 View feedback as an opportunity to learn and grow as an ally.
 Acknowledge your mistakes and commit to doing better.

 Watch the Trevor Project’s Documentary Short Film “Learn with Love”, Uplifting Transgender Youth Stories